 | Total baseline | ~$1,450/month |

 For a 50-developer team, that’s roughly $29 per developer/month for routine coding work.
-Frontier models stay available — they’re just no longer the default.
+Frontier models stay available.
+They’re just no longer the default.

 CodeMesh integrates into VS Code, JetBrains, GitHub, GitLab, Slack, CLI, internal portals, and CI/CD.
 Internal chat and agent surfaces can use Open WebUI (Open WebUI).
-Developers don’t pick the model — they pick the task: fix this failing test, explain this service, generate unit tests, review this PR, refactor this module, write migration notes.
+Developers don’t pick the model; they pick the task: fix this failing test, explain this service, generate unit tests, review this PR, refactor this module, write migration notes.

 SSO, RBAC, audit logs, repo-level permissions, PII detection, secret detection, prompt-logging policy, data-residency controls, model allow/blocklists, budget policies, approval workflows for risky actions.
 A representative rule: